KerenLab/CellTune-App/docs/documentation/data-exploration/phenotype-clustering.md

 This can be helpful to see subsets of populations that are not seen when clustering all of the cells together.

-1. Typically we start from plotting an expression heatmap of our current populations including all markers to identify which are the relevant functional markers for a specific celltype.
+1. Typically we start by plotting an expression heatmap of our current populations including all markers to identify which are the relevant functional markers for a specific celltype.

 2. Then we create a feature group for each celltype, including only its relevant functional markers: